na-na-hi/renget/archive/echokin.md

 - I have a LOTOGOUGHhhh (not as much as i used to) (miss me with that bullshit)
 - Specific breeds or colorations may be added (for animals)
 - I don't songkin exactly, but I do relate to some songs and I put them in a playlist here: https://open.spotify.com/playlist/6oQG6bHaNASbXKzPaJteca?si=7b20c5ffd8294421
+- I also do not think I am conceptkin or placekin ?
 - These can overlap with delusions.
 (I'm not saying much about it tho)
 - Most animals can be mixed with human in some way, or be anthropomorphic!
 - Do not discuss with me about sharing kins or doubles most of the time please! (exceptions for open/public/kin spaces)